Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

-It must be stressed that this property is related to the markings (recall that the notation $\Cal X_{\vert U}=f^*\Cal K$ for a marked family means that the marking is respected).
+The Kuranishi family is {\it versal} at $0$, i.e. complete in the previous sense with the additional property that its Zariski tangent space has dimension equal to the dimension of $H^1(X,\Theta)$.
+This last property may not be true at points different from $0$.
+The versality property is equivalent to the following.
+Given a holomorphic {\it marked} deformation family $\pi : \Cal X\to U$, in the writing $\Cal X=f^*\Cal K$, then $f$ may not be unique, but its differential at $0$ is.
+The same property holds for smooth deformation families.
+It must be stressed that this property is related to the markings.
 It is usually lost when dealing with unmarked families.
 The marking is necessary in order to prevent from reparametrizing the family by an automorphism which acts non-trivially in the central fiber.